ysicing/nezha/SECURITY.md

 ## Supported Versions

-Code in `master` branch.
+Code in `next` branch.

 ## Reporting a Vulnerability

-Thank you for your contribution to open source security, please email hi@nai.ba with details of the vulnerability.
+Thank you for your contribution to open source security, please email ysicing@12306.work with details of the vulnerability.